offmywave011/masterconcrete/Optimizing-image-size.md

 Full version of `optimizeImage(Bitmap bitmap, float widthInches, float heightInches, long maxRequiredDpi)`.
 Where:
-* `bitmap` - the source image you want to optimize
+* `bitmap` - is the source image you want to optimize
-* `widthInches` - the suppositious physical width of photo source page
+* `widthInches` - is the suppositious physical width of photo source page
-* `heightInches` - the suppositious physical height of photo source page
+* `heightInches` - is the suppositious physical height of photo source page
-* `maxRequiredDpi` - the desirable quality
+* `maxRequiredDpi` - is the desirable quality

 The method returns an optimized (scaled down) bitmap.
 If the quality of the source image will be less than `maxRequiredDpi`,then the original bitmap will be returned.